This past year, ATS graduates reported the lowest educational debt in more than a decade.

 Financial officers in theological schools do more than wield the purse strings.
 They work with senior administrators to maintain economic equilibrium and maximize the use of available resources.
-Through annual conferences, webinars, a listserv (requires member school email address), and other resources, CFOs build peer networks and a collection of best practices for budget planning, investment policies and management, liability and legal issues, personnel and human resources issues, professional ethics, facilities management, and more.
+Through annual conferences, webinars, Engage ATS (a new online interactive community for those who serve at ATS schools), and other resources, financial officers build peer networks and a collection of best practices for budget planning, investment policies and management, liability and legal issues, personnel and human resources issues, professional ethics, facilities management, and more.

 Here are several professional organizations ATS financial officers have found useful: